kamiwaza-ai/kamiwaza-sdk/README.md

 # Kamiwaza Python SDK

-Python client library for interacting with the Kamiwaza AI Infrastructure Platform.
+Python client library for interacting with the Kamiwaza AI Platform.
 This SDK provides a type-safe interface to all Kamiwaza API endpoints with built-in authentication, error handling, and resource management.

 ## Installation